 Amid outcry, postmaster general to testify before House

-WASHINGTON (AP) — Facing a public backlash over mail delays and other problems, the Trump administration is scrambling to respond.
-House lawmakers prepared an emergency vote to halt mail changes that Democrats warned could imperil the November election.
+WASHINGTON (AP) — The Trump administration is scrambling to respond to a public backlash over mail delays and other problems.
+House lawmakers are preparing an emergency vote to halt mail changes that Democrats warned could imperil the November election.
 The Postal Service said it has stopped removing mailboxes and mail-sorting machines amid an outcry from lawmakers, and President Donald Trump denied he was slowing service.
-Democrats and some Republicans say actions by new Postmaster General Louis DeJoy, a Trump ally and a major Republican donor, have endangered millions of Americans who rely on the Postal Service to obtain prescription drugs and other needs, including an expected surge in mail-in voting this fall.
-DeJoy will testify before Congress next week.
+Democrats and some Republicans say actions by a Trump ally and a major Republican donor, new Postmaster General Louis DeJoy, have endangered millions of Americans who rely on the Postal Service for prescription drugs and other needs.